-Emotions were high at Wednesday’s Lake Orion Board of Education meeting as the board unanimously voted in favor of outsourcing its custodial services to save the district money.
+Emotions were high at Wednesday’s Lake Orion Board of Education meeting as the board unanimously voted in favor of to save the district money.

 Custodians, along with their supporters in the audience, weren’t the only ones visibly shaken by the decision.
 Trustee Connie Meech, who voted in favor of outsourcing had trouble containing her emotions as well, fighting back tears as she explained she had been overly optimistic of the district's budget forecast and wished they didn't need to go down the road of privatizing the custodians.